bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

 2. Describe how one can achieve the pattern of relationships in MongoDB.
 What needs to take place at the schema level?
 How do we 'fill' in the appropriate relational data using mongoose?

+we declare a field to have a type: ObjectID and a ref to another model

-Explain a way to break up an API into Sub-Applications, which tool did we use to do that?
+Explain a way to break up an API into Sub-Applications, which tool did we use to do that? express router